 2 – Visual Editor

-Tip: If ever you experience problems when trying to insert code into your content (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If ever you experience problems when trying to insert code into your posts or pages (e.g. HTML), try disabling the visual editor by ticking the checkbox in this section.

 3 – Admin Color Scheme

-You can choose a different color scheme for your WP administration area from the default choices, or add a custom color scheme using various WordPress plugins …
+You can select a different global color scheme for your WordPress administration area from the default choices, or customize the color scheme using various WordPress plugins …

-Although this does not affect what your blog visitors see (your theme controls the external design of your site is controlled by themes) or the functionality of your site, this feature can be useful to brand the dashboard with your corporate colors, or allowing registered users on your site to personalize their own dashboard.
+Although this has no impact on what your site visitors see (your theme controls the design of your site is controlled by your theme) or the functional aspects of your site, this feature can be used to brand the admin area with your corporate colors, or allowing registered users on your site to personalize their own admin area.

 4 – Keyboard Shortcuts

-Checking this box allow you to moderate comments using keyboard shortcuts.
+Checking the Enable keyboard shortcuts for comment moderation box allow you to moderate comments using keyboard shortcuts.

 5 – Toolbar

-The Admin Toolbar is located at the very top of your Admin screen and provides you (and your users) with access to various administrative functions, features, information and “quick links” to other areas of your site …
+The Toolbar displays at the very top of your Administration screen and provides you (and your registered site users) with access to various administrative functions, features, information and “quick links” to other areas of your site …

-Note: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Admin Toolbar in your WordPress admin area.
+Important: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Admin Toolbar in your WordPress administration area.

 To learn more about the WordPress toolbar, see the tutorial below: